 Running is a high-impact sport.
 If you don’t allow your body to adapt to the training stressors, you are asking for trouble.
 As a beginner runner, structure your training schedule with recovery days and recovery weeks.
 Muscles need time to repair and rebuild, so include a complete rest day in your weekly running schedule.
 Do not rush through your training if you don’t want to injure yourself.
 If you are an absolute beginner and have been sedentary for a while, work out only on alternate days for the first few weeks.

 2. Not warming-up

 You are probably hard-pressed for time — most of us are.
 So, when you step out for a run, you want to cover as much distance as possible and utilize every second to hit the road.
-However, that’s not the best plan.
+However, that’s not the best plan, and one of the biggest beginner running mistakes.
 You will be increasing your risk of injuries.
 Tight calves, hamstrings, and quads indicate a physical strain on the entire kinetic chain.
 You need to loosen and warm-up your muscles before your workout to prevent injury.

 How to warm-up: Dynamic stretches are great for warm-up.
 These drills mimic running and functionally activate the same muscles required for running.
 Exercises such as high knees, butt kicks, skips, and bounds warm up your muscles and allow you to ease into your pace.
 Most importantly, a warm-up increases your heart rate gradually and prepares you for the main workout.

 After finishing your run, you may want to head out to a café for breakfast or rush home, or even worse, chill on the nearest park bench.
 Don’t be surprised if you feel muscle stiffness later in the day.
 Skipping cooldown after your run makes your muscles tight.
 This is one of the major running form mistakes.